 The "Facilities & Other Resources" attachment is required unless otherwise specified in the FOA.
+Use of URLs and hyperlinks in this section is not allowed unless specified in the funding opportunity announcement.

 Describe how the scientific environment in which the research will be done contributes to the probability of success (e.g., institutional support, physical resources, and intellectual rapport).
 In describing the scientific environment in which the work will be done, discuss ways in which the proposed studies will benefit from unique features of the scientific environment or from unique subject populations or how studies will employ useful collaborative arrangements.